Sofia University: History

-During Sofia University's first years, it had three faculties, namely a Faculty of History and Philology (since 1888), a Faculty of Mathematics and Physics (since 1889) and a Faculty of Law (since 1892).
+During its first years, Sofia University had three faculties, namely a Faculty of History and Philology (since 1888), a Faculty of Mathematics and Physics (since 1889) and a Faculty of Law (since 1892).
 History, geography, Slavic philology, philosophy and pedagogics, mathematics and physics, chemistry, natural sciences and law were also taught.
 The first women (16 in number) were welcomed to the university in 1901 and 25 November (8 December N.S.), the day of St. Kliment of Ohrid, became the university's official holiday the following year.

 As Prince Ferdinand opened the National Theatre in 1907, he was booed by Sofia University students, for which the university was closed for six months and all lecturers were fired.
 Not until a new government with Aleksandar Malinov at the head came into power in January 1908 was the crisis resolved.

 At the beginning of the Balkan Wars, 1,379 students (725 men and 654 women) were recorded to attend the university.
 A fourth faculty was established in 1917, the Faculty of Medicine, the fifth, the Faculty of Agronomy following in 1921, the Faculty of Veterinary Medicine and the Faculty of Theology being founded in 1923.
 In 1922–1923, Sofia University had 111 chairs, 205 lecturers and assistants and 2,388 students, of which 1,702 men and 686 women.

 The foundation stone of Sofia University's new edifice was laid on 30 June 1924.
 Funds were secured by the brothers Evlogi Georgiev and Hristo Georgiev.
 The rectorate was built according to the initial plans of the French architect Henri Bréançon, who had won a competition for the purpose in 1907.
 The plans were developed by Nikola Lazarov and revised by Yordan Milanov, who also directed the construction, but died before the official opening on 16 December 1934.